-For example, the following code fragment checks a function application:
+As example, we show the code fragment checking a function application:

 '''

 checkExp :: Exp a -> Sem DefError (Exp a)

 checkExp (AppE f es rs dec) =

 do -- We look up the arity of the function in the state

 mar <- lookupT funcNames f

 -- Is the function f defined?

 ar <- maybe (throwError (ExpUndefinedId f)) return mar

 -- Is the number of arguments correct?
-Partial applications are not supported.
+Higher-order applications are not supported.

 when (ar /= length es) (throwError (HigherOrderApp f (length es) ar))

 -- Perform the renaming on the arguments and return the result.

 es' <- mapM checkExp es

 return (AppE f es' rs dec)

 '''

 where the maybe function is given a value of type Maybe as its third parameter.
 If its value is Just x, the function passed as its second parameter is applied to x and the result returned.
 If its value is Nothing, the first parameter is returned.
-The when $\varphi$ combinator executes a given action provided the condition $\varphi$ is satisfied.